Roman Catholic Diocese of Condom

 The Roman Catholic Diocese of Condom was a French bishopric based in Condom from 1317 to 1801.

 It comprised four archdeaconries: Condom itself, Bruilhois, Villefranche and Nérac.
 In 1763 these totaled circa 140 parishes.

 Abbey of Condom

 The diocese grew out of a much older abbey at Condom whose origin remains obscure.
-After the original monastery's destruction during the ninth century Norman raids or, more likely, the Saracene mid tenth century raids, on its ruins a Benedictine cenobium with a church devoted to Saint Peter was built in 1041, which over time enjoyed many donations and received privileges, confirmed by Popes.
-One of its monks wrote the Historia abbatiae Condomensis on its history, but it's held unreliable.
+After the original monastery's destruction during the ninth century Norman raids or, more likely, the Saracen mid tenth century raids, on its ruins a Benedictine cenobium with a church devoted to Saint Peter was built in 1041, which over time enjoyed many donations and received privileges, confirmed by popes.
+One of its monks wrote the Historia abbatiae Condomensis on its history, but it is held to be unreliable.